 Covid-19 planning part 2 – the recovery

-Now that the initial peak in covid-19 hospitalisations has passed, the NHS is turning its attention to the recovery phase and to restarting elective care.
-This is a live technical document about planning the recovery in Gooroo Planner, and was last updated on 29th May 2020.
+This is a live technical document about planning the post-covid recovery in Gooroo Planner, and was last updated on 15th July 2020.
 (Modelling the elective shutdown was covered in a previous post.)

 If you have any comments or questions please email me directly (email@example.com) so that I can update this document.

 When planning the post-covid recovery there are a number of things to consider, under the broad headings of demand, activity, capacity and waiting list:

 - What will the level and pattern of demand look like (allowing for delayed or lost referrals, complex late presentations, non-electives)?

 - How fast will the recovery be (how much activity will be done)?